-Amounts of food and feed for sample purposes to be exempted from import controls are as follows:
+Amounts of food for sample purposes to be exempted from import controls are as follows:

-- Food and feed additive up to 5 kilograms (kg) or 5 liters (L). - Food and feed flavor up to 0.5 kg or 0.5 L - Bulk commodity (raw, processed, semi processed) up to 25 kg - Prepackaged products for direct consumption up to 25 units - Packaging materials up to 25 units - Alcoholic beverages up to 7 bottles if volume of each bottle is 0.7 L; 5 bottles if the volume of each bottle is 1L; 3 bottles if the volume of each bottle is 1.5 L - Foods for special dietary purposes up to 5 units or 5 bottles (should not be weighing more than 2 kg or 2 L) - Food supplements up to 5 units/boxes/bottles (should not be weighing more than 2 kg or 2 L)
+- Food additive up to 5 kilograms (kg) or 5 liters (L). - Food flavor up to 0.5 kg or 0.5 L - Bulk commodity (raw, processed, semi processed) up to 25 kg - Prepackaged products for direct consumption up to 25 kg - Packaging materials up to 25 units - Alcoholic beverages up to 7 bottles if volume of each bottle is 0.7 L; 5 bottles if the volume of each bottle is 1 L; 3 bottles if the volume of each bottle is 1.5 L - Foods for special dietary purposes up to 5 units or 5 bottles (if the unit amount of the product weighs more than 2 kg or 2 L, then, the total amount should not be weighing more than 25 kg or 25 L) - Food supplements up to 5 units/boxes/bottles (if the unit amount of the product weighs more than 2 kg or 2 L, then, the total amount should not be weighing more than 25 kg or 25 L) - Raw materials to be used in the production of food supplements or foods for special dietary purposes should not be weighing more than 500 g or 500 cl was first opened in 2014 and is gradually being rolled out across the relevant government agencies to improve communication and coordination.
+This system is internal and unavailable to foreign exporters.